HotDB-Community/hotdb-documents/docs/en/latest/management-port-command.md

 mysql> onlineddl "alter table mytb add column cl1 varchar(90) default '1'";
 ```

+> !Note
+>
-Note: when online modifying table structure, the data table structures on each sharding shall be consistent, and the data table to be modified has unique index.
+> when online modifying table structure, the data table structures on each sharding shall be consistent, and the data table to be modified has unique index.

 ### `file @@list` - Obtain the files under the conf directory and its final modification time